 - 314 (d) 1 Purpose: The purpose of this section is to provide standards for tiny home developments.
-The purpose is to ensure that tiny homes are properly sited with adequate vehicular access and adequate access to other public services while protecting the public health, safety, and welfare, of the citizens of Pickens County. - 314 (d) 2- Definition: For the purposes of this ordinance, Pickens County considers a tiny home to be a self-contained dwelling unit built with any compliant method and materials that is not on wheels and is less than 600 square feet.
-Tiny homes on wheels should refer to Section XXX (RV's as a dwelling unit).
+The purpose is to ensure that tiny homes are properly sited with adequate vehicular access and adequate access to other public services while protecting the public health, safety, and welfare, of the citizens of Pickens County. - 314 (d) 2- Definition: For the purposes of this ordinance, Pickens County considers a tiny home to be a self-contained dwelling unit built with any compliant method and materials that is not on wheels (sometimes referred to as a Park Model) and is less than 600 square feet.
+Tiny homes on wheels including Park Models should refer to Section 104 (RV's as a dwelling unit).